sconnel42/git-talks/template/md/pythonic-coding/PITCHME.md

 ### A Foolish Consistency is the Hobgoblin of Little Minds

-Don't break from the style of your code!
+Don't break from the style of your project's code!

 ---